 While we age, our skin muscles and tissues become gradually looser.
 Aging, added to a history of smoking and poor nutrition, can damage your skin tissue even more.
 Moreover, a number of your facial muscles may hurt from habitual muscle contractions which can crinkle your skin.
 Botox is one of the most well-known anti-aging solutions which can help to remove your skin wrinkles and lines.

 How Does Botox Work to Make You Look Younger

-Botox is the most well-known non-surgical cosmetic treatment which involves injecting botulinum toxin to muscles.
-If a very small concentration of this neurotoxin material is injected to the human body, this therapeutic protein can prevent nerve cells’ signals from reaching muscles and therefore temporarily paralyzes special muscles which are responsible for wrinkles.
+Botox is the most well-known non-surgical cosmetic treatment which involves injecting botulinum toxin into muscles.
+If a very small concentration of this neurotoxin material is injected into the human body, this therapeutic protein can prevent nerve cells’ signals from reaching muscles and therefore temporarily paralyzes special muscles which are responsible for wrinkles.
 By doing this, the treatment actually aims to prevent these special muscles from contractions.
 The result would be softening or removal of skin wrinkles and lines such as frown lines between the eyebrows.

 How Long after Botox Can You Receive Massage

 Immediately after you receive Botox injections, specialists advise you to smoothly exercise facial muscles.
 However, you will be prohibited from touching, compressing, disrupting, or sleeping on the Botox injection sites for at least the first few hours.
 You have to wait for at least a few days before you can see the actual effect of Botox injections, and therefore, you have to wait for a few days before you have someone else therapeutically touch your face.